Signed in as:

 Ways to Participate, Partner, or Contribute

-Those interested in collaboration, educational use, or programme support are invited to stay connected as new field content and immersive experiences are released.
+Those interested in collaboration, educational use, or programme support are invited to stay connected as new releases are prepared.

 Independent visual documentation requires the same rigour, logistics, and field capacity as scientific research itself.